-oreign non-financial orporations These are all privately and publicly owned non-financial institutional units with a centre of economic interest outside the borders of the Republic of South Africa whose principal activity is the production of goods and non-financial services.
-F2.1.1 Foreign non- financial corporations listed on the JSE Limited and classified as non- resident These are non-financial companies with a dual listing, both on the JSE and on another exchange, and which are domiciled in a country other than South Africa and classified as non-resident.
-F2.1.2 Other foreign non-financial corporations These are companies registered in countries other than South Africa that are not listed on the JSE.
-F2.2 Foreign governments Foreign governments are institutional units that conduct the functions of government as a primary activity, with legislative, judicial and executive authority over other institutional units within a specific area outside of South Africa.
-F2.3 Foreign households Foreign households include any individuals, families, unincorporated enterprises owned by household members and non-profit institutions serving households (NPISHs), such as charities, religious institutions, trade unions and consumer associations with a centre of economic interest outside the borders of the Republic of South Africa.
+F2.1 Foreign non-financial corporations These are all privately and publicly owned non-financial institutional units with a centre of economic interest outside the borders of the Republic of South Africa whose principal activity is the production of goods and non-financial services. --- --

+F2.1.1 Foreign non- financial corporations listed on the JSE Limited and classified as non- mediated These are non-financial companies with a dual listing, both on the JSE and on another exchange, and which are domiciled in a country other than South Africa and classified as non-resident.
+F2.1.2 resident Other foreign non-financial corporations These are companies registered in countries other than South Africa that are not listed on the JSE.
+F2.2 Fc reign governments Foreign governments are institutional units that conduct the functions of government as a primary activity, with legislative, judicial and ex- ecutive authority over other institutional units within a specific area outside of South Africa.
+F2.3 Fc reign households Foreign households include any individuals, families, unincorporated enterprises owned by household members and non-profit institutions serving households (NPISHs), such as charities, religious institutions, trade unions and consumer associations with a centre of economic interest outside the borders of the Republic of South Africa.